1.1 In the interpretation of these Rules and all by-laws thereunder, unless the context otherwise requires:

-“Affiliate” shall mean any Association, Club, Institution or other body affiliated to the Singapore National Olympic Council under these Rules;
+(a) “Affiliate” shall mean any association, club, institution or other body affiliated to the Singapore National Olympic Council under these Rules;

-“Association” shall mean any Association, Club, Institution or other body controlling any branch of sport in Singapore;
+(b) “Association” shall mean any association, club, institution or other body controlling any branch of sport in Singapore;

 2.1 OBJECTS OF COUNCIL

-- To negotiate with similar Councils or bodies in other territories in all matters appertaining to the general interest of sport and in particular in the organisation of inter-territorial meetings, but so as not to limit in any way the activities of existing Associations;
+(b) To negotiate with similar councils or bodies in other territories in all matters appertaining to the general interest of sport and in particular in the organisation of inter-territorial meetings, but so as not to limit in any way the activities of existing Associations;

 2.2 POWERS OF COUNCIL

-- shall have the exclusive power to represent Singapore at the Olympic Games and at the regional, continental or world multisports competitions patronised by the IOC;
+(a) shall have the exclusive authority for the representation and participation of Singapore at the Olympic Games and at the regional, continental or world multisports competitions patronised by the IOC;

-- shall constitute, organise and lead its delegation at the Olympic Games and at the regional, continental or world multi-sports competitions patronised by the IOC and be responsible for the behaviour of the members of its delegations while they are at the Olympic Games and the aforesaid competitions; 4
+(b) shall constitute, organise and lead its delegation at the Olympic Games and at the regional, continental or world multi-sports competitions patronised by the IOC and be responsible for the behaviour of the members of its delegations while they are at the Olympic Games and the aforesaid competitions;

-- may formulate proposals to the lOC concerning the Olympic Charter and the Olympic Movement in general, including the organising and holding of Olympic Games;
+(d) may formulate proposals to the lOC concerning the Olympic Charter and the Olympic Movement in general, including the organising and holding of Olympic Games; and

 3.1 QUALIFICATIONS FOR AFFILIATION